-On World Post Day, we tell you why letter writing is still relevant in this digital age and in what ways it benefits your child.
+We tell you why the art of letter writing is still relevant in this digital age and in what ways it benefits your child

 "How wonderful it is to be able to write someone a letter!
 To feel like conveying your thoughts to a person, to sit at your desk and pick up a pen, to put your thoughts into words like this is truly marvelous."
 Haruki Murakami (Norwegian Wood)